Alex Caruso: Personal life

-Caruso has two sisters.
+Born in the United States, Caruso is of Italian descent.
+He has two sisters.
 His father played four years at Creighton and was an associate athletic director at Texas A&M.

 Caruso grew up around the A&M program, spending many seasons as a ball boy for the Aggies.
 While studying at Texas A&M he majored in sports management.

-On June 22, 2021, he was arrested at Easterwood Airport in College Station, Texas, for residual marijuana left on a grinder.
+On June 22, 2021, Caruso was arrested at Easterwood Airport in College Station, Texas, for residual marijuana left on a grinder.

+In 2022, Caruso began dating former Big Brother contestant Haleigh Broucher.
+On August 20, 2024, the two announced their engagement.
+They were married on August 9, 2025 in Houston, Texas.